Leaders Develop their People

 First, shift your self-perception

 How you perceive yourself determines your actions.
 If you see yourself as a couch potato it’s going to be more difficult to get to the gym than if you shift to seeing yourself as an athlete.
 Managing your identity—or the story you tell about yourself—is a cardinal tenet of ontological coaching.
 Your understanding of yourself is a story, an interpretation—one that you have tended and nurtured so assiduously over your lifetime that it seems true and real.
-But it’s not—all you need do is check-in with the folks who know you and you’ll find they have differing interpretations of who you are.
+But it’s not—all you need do is to check-in with the folks who know you and you’ll find they have different interpretations of who you are.
 Because your understanding of yourself is an interpretation and not fact, you can shift it.
 It may take some work, but it’s totally doable.

-Second, will power is overrated
+Second, willpower is overrated

 Worse, it’s a trap.
-When you rely on will power to do something new, you almost always fail.
+When you rely on willpower to do something new, you almost always fail.
 You then use this failure to prove that you can’t change, that you really are a couch potato.
 To keep you in action you need to create a structure that supports the action.
 Clear’s book is all about how to create a supporting structure.
 The lesson is that if you’re not getting the results you want—don’t blame yourself or use it as an excuse to readopt your old identity—make changes in your structure.